hono250/repright_backend/design/concepts/ExerciseLibrary.md

 a set of Exercises with
   a name String
   a hasWeight Boolean
+  a trackingType String
+    one of: "reps" | "duration"
   a isGlobal Boolean
   a targetMuscleGroup String (optional)
     one of: "Chest" | "Back" | "Shoulders" | "Arms" | "Legs" | "Core" | "Glutes" | "Full Body" | "Other"